BorisDelange/LinkR-content/README.md

   </ul>
 </div>

-You must start by registering on the site <a href="https://physionet.org/register/" target="_blank">physionet.org</a>.
+You will need to start by registering on the <a href="https://physionet.org/register/" target="_blank">physionet.org</a> website.

-You will need to submit an <a href="https://physionet.org/settings/credentialing/" target="_blank">access request</a> to Physionet, providing some information and the contact details of a supervisor or colleague, who will receive an email.
+Then, you must submit an <a href="https://physionet.org/settings/credentialing/" target="_blank">access request</a> to Physionet, providing some information and the contact details of a supervisor or colleague, who will receive an email.

-You will then need to complete the CITI Course, a necessary training to access data hosted on the Physionet site.
-The different steps are <a href="https://physionet.org/about/citi-course/" target="_blank">detailed here</a>.
+Next, you must complete the CITI Course, a required training to access data hosted on Physionet.
+The steps are <a href="https://physionet.org/about/citi-course/" target="_blank">detailed here</a>.

-You can then <strong>download the certificate</strong> once the CITI Course is completed, and you can <a href="https://physionet.org/settings/training/" target="_blank">submit it here</a> for validation by the Physionet team.
+Once the CITI Course is completed, you can <strong>download the certificate</strong> and <a href="https://physionet.org/settings/training/" target="_blank">upload it here</a> for validation by the Physionet team.

-Finally, you will need to sign the <a href="https://physionet.org/login/?next=/sign-dua/mimiciii/1.4/" target="_blank">data use agreement</a>.
+The final step is to sign the <a href="https://physionet.org/login/?next=/sign-dua/mimiciii/1.4/" target="_blank">data use agreement</a>.

 </details>